HamStudy/examtools-docs/content/docs/cve/cveCreateSession.md

 icon_pack: fas

 # Page metadata.
-title: How to Create and Edit Sessions in ExamTools
+title: Create and Edit Sessions in ExamTools
 # date: "2018-09-09T00:00:00Z"
 type: book  # Do not modify.
 ---